whyliuxing/reverse-engineering-journal/README.md

 * STOS: writes the value AL/AX/EAX to EDI.
 Commonly used to initialize a buffer to a constant value
 * SCAS: compares AL/AX/EAX with data starting at the memory address EDI
 * LODS: reads 1, 2, or 4 byte value from esi and stores it in al, ax, or eax
-* MUL: register is multiplied with AL, AX, or EAX and result is stored in AX, DX:AX, or EDX:EAX
 * REP prefix: repeats an instruction up to ECX times
 * MOVSB/MOVSW/MOVSD instructions move data with 1, 2, or 4 byte granularity between two addresses.
 They implicitly use EDI/ESI as the destination/source address, respectively.
 In addition, they also automatically update the source/destination address depending on the direction flag